 While some Thanksgiving traditions involve exciting board games, nail-biting football matchups, and comforting company, others are all about heading to the closest store offering shelf-clearing prices.
 If this is engraved into your Thanksgiving tradition, talking your family out of it may take some effort.
 But you should try to do it anyway: Because Black Friday shopping has nothing to do with the spirit of Thanksgiving – namely giving thanks for what you have.

 Instead, we’re just accumulating things we may never need or use in the future.
 This is why Black Friday Shopping is the opposite of sustainable consumption.

 Tip: You want to avoid impulse buys, especially when it comes to clothes?
 Then create a minimalist wardrobe.
 Simply take inventory of the clothes you own, weed out your most fashionable and combinable favorites and stick to these.
 When you really do need a new piece, you’ll know exactly what to shop for.

 8. Get Outside and Enjoy the Day

 Don’t let the excitement of the day get the best of you!
-Remember to take it easy – even if your Thanksgiving timetable says otherwise.
-Getting outside and enjoying the beautiful fall weather is a great way to do reduce stress around this occasionally hectic holiday.
+Remember to take it easy – even if your green Thanksgiving timetable says otherwise.
+Getting outside and enjoying the beautiful fall weather is a great way to reduce stress around this occasionally hectic holiday.
 Take your dog for a lengthy walk, go for a run or just relax outside on your balcony or at the park – in short: remember to enjoy your holiday!

 Utopia wishes you and your family a wonderful Green Thanksgiving!